Essential Information - Thailand & Laos

 Equipment and bike stuff

-The Laos tour is suitable for most types of bicycles, mountain bikes are the most suitable; they have the gears to cope with the many hills.
+The tour is suitable for Hybrid/Cyclocross/Gravel bikes or a mountain bike with slick tyres.
 Please ensure that your bike is in good working order before you leave for the tour.
 If you are not the most mechanically minded person we suggest that you get your bike looked at by a professional bike mechanic.
 In particular we would suggest that you check and adjust all wheel spokes, grease all your bearings, check your brakes/gears cable, tighten all nuts and bolts, check chain, quick release clamps, tires and put in new inner tubes and check wheel rims are not worn.
 In addition make sure the bike is well serviced and ride it with as much care and attention as possible.

 We would also advise the following tools to accompany you on your tour: multi-tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, if applicable, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.

 Bike hire is available on this tour at extra cost and should be arranged at the time of your booking.
 As cyclists we appreciate that hiring a bicycle is always a big concern and having the appropriate equipment is an essential part of your holiday.

 All the bicycles are serviced and well maintained and are available in a range of sizes from which to choose from.
 The most common model we offer is the Trek4300, but during periods of high demand we may provide you with an equivalent model from a different make.